Microscopic derivation of nonlinear fluctuating hydrodynamics for crystalline solid

 which recovers the standard delta function in the limit $V \to \infty$ and $\Lambda \to \infty$.
-The main result of this paper, Eqs. (\ref{eq:rn}) to (\ref{eq:ru}), is exactly the same as the hydrodynamic equation phenomenologically derived, except for the presence of the noises.
-See Appendix \ref{subsec:thermodynamics} for a derivation of the phenomenological hydrodynamic equation.
+The main results of this paper, Eqs.~\eqref{eq:rn} to \eqref{eq:ru}, are exactly the same as the hydrodynamic equation phenomenologically derived, except for the presence of the noises.
+See Appendix \ref{subsec:thermodynamics} for the phenomenological derivation of the hydrodynamic equation.